loldenburg/gcp-workflows-demo/README.md

 _SERVICE_ACCOUNT: "1234567890-compute@developer.gserviceaccount.com"  # todo change to the actually intended account
 ```

-- To speed up the demo, we use the default service account.
-We need to give it **"Secret Manager Secret Accessor"
+- To speed up the demo, we use the default Compute or App Engine service account.
+We need to give it **"Secret Manager
+  Secret Accessor"
   permission** under IAM & Admin.

 - In `gcf_src/config/cfg.py`:

 ```
 GCP_PROJECT = environ.get("GCP_PROJECT", "workflow-demo-project") # todo change to actual project ID to enable local runs
 ```